THE National Series

 Instead of worrying about depreciated points from last year, everyone will start at zero points for the National Series.
 However, your ELO will carry forward as the best estimate of your skill level.

-One additional benefit of using ELO for tournament seeding: if you lose early in an elimination bracket and cannot earn as many points as the winners, you can still demonstrate your skills by winning placement matches so that your ELO can increase to improve your seed at future tournaments.
+One additional benefit of using ELO for tournament seeding: if you lose early in an elimination bracket and cannot earn as many points as the winners, you can still prove your ability by winning placement matches so to improve your ELO and seeding at future tournaments.
 Every match matters, win or lose!
 Note: in the interest of having sufficient observers available and promoting spectating opportunities for the later bracket rounds, all placement bracket matchups will be played as a single game to 21 with a hard cap at 25.
+The ELO model treats each game as a match.
+Therefore, by only playing one game instead of two, there will be less movement in the placement bracket.

 Nationals

-The Open Pro Division will feature 24 teams, where the top 8 teams will play in a power pool to begin the tournament.
-This promotes incentive for more teams to attempt to qualify and also pushes top level teams to strive for a place in the power pools after securing a spot in the pro division.
+The Open Pro Division will feature 24 teams, where the top 8 teams ranked by series points will play in a power pool to begin the tournament.
+This expansion to 24 teams incentivizes more players and teams pursue Open Pro and also pushes top level teams to strive for a place in the power pools after securing a spot in the pro division.
+To be eligible for the open pro division, a team must play on the same team at a minimum of one regional tournament.
+Power Pool and Non-Power Pool teams will be seeded by ELO after being separated based on National Series points.

 NATIONAL SERIES POINTS RACE BREAKDOWN

-1. Sectional points are based on total event participation — players hoping to earn points for the Pro Division are incentivized to build communities that include players at all levels.
+1. Sectional points are based on both the number of teams in the corresponding division (i.e. women’s points depend on the number of women’s teams) and the total event participation — players hoping to earn points for the Pro Division are incentivized to build communities that include players at all levels.

 TEAM USA